Skip to content

 Pay Per Click Advertising Type

-PPC ads are always labelled to distinguish them from organic results.
-Example of search advertising.
+PPC ads are always labelled to distinguish them from organic results—an example of search advertising.

-By entering the auction to have your business’s ad shown on the results page, you can advertise at the prime time people are searching for your product or service.
-You can create your pay per click ad through Google’s Adwords interface, where you can also find help in keyword research and audience targeting.
+By entering the auction to have your business’s ad shown on the results page, you can advertise at the prime time when people search for your product or service.
+You can create your pay-per-click ad through Google’s AdWords interface, where you can also find help with keyword research and audience targeting.

 This form of PPC advertising is a proven method of returning results, plus it saves significant time by bypassing organic rankings that take a long time to earn.